RelationalAI CLI

 The JSON format has more detailed information on the results, including internal metadata and any potential problems that may have occured.

-Here is an example code producing a problem since aaa
+Here’s an example code that produces a problem since aaa

 is undefined: